Shinigami-shinto/DRF_miniCRM/Technical Solution Document.md

 # Technical Solution Document
-The goal is to integrate my mini CRM with two existing applications used for OTA's sales and ﬁnance process.
+The goal is to integrate my mini CRM with two existing applications.

 Both applications integrate with REST API's.